CiscoSE/dnacenter-ansible/README.md

 ```
 $ ansible-playbook playbooks/command-runner/dnac-command-runner.yml
 ```
-The sandbox only has a few devices so select from the options by pasting the deviceId to the prompt
+The Devnetsandbox only has a few devices so select from the two options by pasting the deviceId into the prompt.
+Please review the Playbook/YAML code to learn how prompts provide an option for input of variables.

 ```
 TASK [DeviceId] ****************************************************************************************